BYU-ODH/y-video-back-end/README.md

 All source code is located in the src directory.
 This is divided into several components, each explained briefly below.
 These components are all located in the src/clj/y-video-back subtree.

+**Note on naming conventions:** This project uses kebab-case as much as possible.
+The main exceptions are filenames and the database definition (`resources/migrations/init.sql`).
+These use snake_case.
+However, we automatically convert snake_case to kebab-case, so all Clojure code is written in kebab-case, even when representing filepaths and database table and field names.

 ### db

 This is where the API interacts with the database.
 No file outside this directory (with the exception of resource and config files) should directly interact with or define the database in any way.